henryw374/henryw374.github.io.old/_posts/2019-09-04-cljs-async-tests.md

 category: clojure
 ---

 I can mostly avoid async tests for my re-frame cljs apps.
-Even integration-style test that use [enzyme](https://github.com/airbnb/enzyme) or [react-testing-library](https://github.com/testing-library/react-testing-library) can be made synchronous by using `day8.re-frame.test/run-test-sync`.
+Even integration-style tests that use [enzyme](https://github.com/airbnb/enzyme) or [react-testing-library](https://github.com/testing-library/react-testing-library) can be made synchronous by using `day8.re-frame.test/run-test-sync` and faking server responses with synchronous promises.
 This is nice because they're easier to understand and debug.
 Sometimes though, async is necessary.
 The Clojurescript site describes [how to do async tests](https://clojurescript.org/tools/testing) using the
 `cljs.test/async` macro.

 That works fine, but you have to make sure your test code calls the `done` function in every case, including